PereViader/ManualDi/README.md

 # How and why does ManualDi help

-## Comparing ManualDi and manual injection
+## Comparing manual creation and injection to ManualDi
 In order to understand how ManualDi will help you write fewer and better lines of code, let see the difference between a composition root with and without ManualDi.

 Note: For the sake of the example, we will use an API inspired by the Unity3d engine.
 Keep in mind that the Unity3d engine API is not exaclty like the example below.